PeterLuschny/Calendars.jl/README.md

     julia> CalendarDates(1756, 1, 27, "Gregorian", true)

-computes a table, which is the day number plus a tuple of five dates.
+computes a table, which is a tuple of five dates plus the day number.
 If 'show' is 'true' the table below will be printed.

-        DayNumber     DN 641027
         CurrentEpoch  CE 1756-01-27
         Julian        AD 1756-01-16
         Hebrew        AM 5516-11-25
         Islamic       AH 1169-04-24
-        ISODate       ID 1756-05-02
+        IsoDate       ID 1756-05-02
+        DayNumber     DN 641027

 The package provides additional functions; read the documentation for this.